Libby Holman: Early career

 The success of The Little Show lead to the producer Max Gordon joining the same core cast of Holman, Webb, and Allen for the revue Three's a Crowd (1930), with music again by Howard Dietz and Arthur Schwartz.
 The show opened October 15, 1930, and ran for 272 performances.
 During Gloria Swanson's visit to New York in 1931, she later remembered “The only musical I was dying to see was Three’s a Crowd, which starred Libby Holman, Fred Allen, and my outrageous darling Clifton Webb.”

-Production was troubled on Three's a Crowd; Holman's main number Body and Soul was difficult to get right.
-Ralph Rainger, lyricist for Moanin' Low, was eventually brought on to save it.
+Production was troubled on Three's a Crowd; Holman's main number "Body and Soul" was difficult to get right.
+Ralph Rainger, composer for Moanin' Low, was eventually brought on to provide a new orchestral arrangement.
 Holman later related: “In Philadelphia, I first did ‘Body and Soul’ on my knees.
 On a pulley.
 The stage was totally dark.
 I sang ‘I’m lost in the dark…’ Boom!
 A spot hit my face.
 I sang the next line, ‘Where is the spark for my love?...’
 The pulley jerked me forward.
 They turned on the tiny footlights.
 I sang the next line.
 Another jerk!
 It was awful.
 The damn thing was making such a racket nobody could hear me.
 I really got sick over it.
 They tried putting the song in different places in the show.
 They got Johnny Green to arrange and conduct it.
 Nothing worked.
 I even hung up a sign on my dressing room door, ‘TWO’S COMPANY—ONE GOT SICK.’”

 Holman introduced the Dietz-Schwartz standard "Something to Remember You By" in Three's a Crowd.
 During this number, Holman sang towards a departing sailor character waiting for the whistle of his ship, played by Fred MacMurray, who stood with his back to her and her ballad.
 Holman also sang a rendition of Body and Soul that would be recorded as one of the biggest 1930s radio hits.

 Holman was typecast in her early career as a white woman who played mixed-race characters.
 These characters were often "tragic mulattas" or sexualized hard-boiled types; for example, her role in Rainbow (1928) was a cigar-smoking prostitute.
 Holman, a white Jewish woman with a tan skin tone, was often viewed by others to be racially ambiguous; she once recounted an incident to an interviewer where she'd been harassed by New York police while taking a walk with a white man, as the police assumed they were an interracial couple.
 She was also offered a part in Rang Tang in 1927 under the assumption she would pass as black.
 Holman would claim she got her first career break because she "passed as black passing as white."
 The media would label her a torch singer due to her unique sound within these roles, described in terms like "bottled blue smoke" or a "grunting style."